TheoCUC/amp-rsl-rl/README.md

 AMP-RSL-RL is a reinforcement learning library that extends the Proximal Policy Optimization (PPO) implementation of [RSL-RL](https://github.com/leggedrobotics/rsl_rl) to incorporate Adversarial Motion Priors (AMP).
 This framework enables humanoid agents to learn motor skills from motion capture data using adversarial imitation learning techniques.

+The repository also provides a **preliminary framework for Adversarial Skill Embeddings (ASE)** built on top of RSL-RL.
+The ASE components are located under the `ase_rsl_rl` package and offer an extensible scaffold for skill-conditioned policies and discriminators.

 ---

 ## 📦 Installation